 advantages: this method of body composition analysis is very simple and quick to perform, and if you have the right equipment can be done at home.

 disadvantages: The equipment is relatively expensive (units on the low end of the scale are available for about $100), with prices ranging up to thousands of dollars.

-to get accurate and reliable measurements.
+reliability: The impedance measure is affected by body hydration status, body temperature, time of day, and therefore requires well controlled conditions to get accurate and reliable measurements.
 If a person is dehydrated, the amount of fat will likely be overestimated

 contraindications: People with pacemakers should not use Bioelectrical Impedance for body composition analysis.